REMEMBER TO BOOKMARK NKC

 Do Contact us if your question isn’t answered.

-Newcomer Keep Coming is an open AA recovery-focused support meeting for anyone who believes they may have a problem with alcohol, drugs, or other compulsive behaviours and wants help.
+Newcomer Keep Coming (NKC) is an open AA recovery-focused support meeting for anyone who believes they may have a problem with alcohol, drugs, or other compulsive behaviours and wants help.

 Our primary purpose is to offer a safe, welcoming space for newcomers to experience a recovery meeting without pressure, judgement, or obligation.
 People share their experience, strength and hope with each other so that no one has to face recovery alone.

-Our Meeting Schedule is here Meeting Schedule and Joining details.
+Our Meeting Schedule is here https://newcomerskeepcoming.org/schedule

 Our NKC open (open to anyone) meetings are for: